sohaibfarooqi/logistik/README.md

 Not only simple filtering, this package also supports SQL operators like `and`, `or`, `not` etc.

+Flask-Restless package also provides support for serialization and deserialization and schema checking.
+The schema validation is very basic level.
+It throws error for unknown fields and SQLAlchemy will be able to validate datatypes.
+Error message thrown by this package are also very naive.

 ### Custom Endpoints
 All custom endpoints are inside `logistik/views` directory.
 Currently only one endpoint i.e. `order/<order_id>/fulfill` is present.
 This endpoint check if an order can be fulfiled using current stocks in storage.
 If order can be fulfiled it returns `storage_id` and `quantity` supplied to fulfil the order.
 If an order cannot be fulfiled it returns 400.